garrandall/popular-music-data/tracks/chopped--n--skrewed-t-pain-ludacris.md

 Then you say "Why don'tcha come to my crib?"
 Then she says "I can't leave my friends"

 Now you've officially been chopped and screwed
 Screwed screwed, chopped-chopped and screwed
-You've officially been ('and-and) skrewed
+You've officially been (and and) skrewed
 (and) 'ewed, 'ewed, chopped, screwed-screwed
 You've officially been chopped and screwed
 (and-and) screwed, chopped screwed-screwed
-You've officially been s--c--r--e--w--e--d
+You've officially been screwed
-Screwed, screwed-screwed, chopped-chopped and screwed You've officially been ('and-and) skrewed
+Screwed, screwed-screwed, chopped-chopped and screwed You've officially been (and and) skrewed

- + (T-Pain ad libs)
 Shorty don't chop me, shorty don't screw me (Yes~!)
 Shorty-shorty don't chop me, shorty don't screw me (Chopped and screwed)
-Shorty-shorty don't chop me, shorty-shorty don't screw me (Hey yeahh) Shorty don't chop me, don't-don't screw me
+Shorty-shorty don't chop me, shorty-shorty don't screw me (Hey yeahh) Shorty don't chop me, don't don't screw me

 Have you ever been in the V.I.P. room